truenas/middleware/docs/userguide/index.rst

 Once you have a volume, create at least one share so that the storage is accessible by the other computers in your network.
 The type of share you create depends upon the operating system(s) running in your network, your security requirements, and expectations for network transfer speeds.

-**NOTE:** shares are created to provide and control access to an area of storage.
+.. note:: shares are created to provide and control access to an area of storage.
 Before creating your shares, it is recommended to make a list of the users that will need access to storage data, which operating systems these users are using, whether or not all users should have the same permissions to the stored data, and whether or not these users should authenticate before accessing the data.
 This information can help you determine which type of share(s) you need to create, whether or not you need to create multiple datasets in order to divide up the storage into areas with differing access and permission requirements, and how complex it will be to setup your permission requirements.
 It should be noted that a share is used to provide access to data.
 If you delete a share, it removes access to data but does not delete the data itself.

 The following types of shares and services are available: